nagyist/tao-user-guide/src/the-basics/items/interaction-types/text-entry-interaction.md

 # Text Entry Interaction

->Text Entry allows the test-taker to complete a "fill the blank" question with an exact text answer.
+>Text Entry allows the Test-taker to complete a "fill the blank" question with an exact text answer.
 This interaction is one of two *Block*-related interactions, the other being *Inline Choice* (covered in its own section).
-In order to begin creating either an *Inline Choice* or *Text Entry* item, it is first necessary to select the Inline Interactions bar, and then drag the *Block* Item, represented by a letter *A* icon, out of the left-hand Library Panel and into the canvas area, dropping it into the blue text block that will appear.
+In order to begin creating either an *Inline Choice* or *Text Entry* interaction, it is first necessary to select the Inline Interactions bar, and then drag the *Block* Item, represented by a letter *A* icon, out of the Library and into the canvas area, dropping it into the blue text block that will appear.
 This will create a field in which text may be cut and pasted from a favorite source (a Word document or website, for instance), or typed in.

-**Step 1:** Once the text is placed, create a Text Entry field by dragging from the Library Panel to a space next to where the test-taker will be expected to *fill the blank*.
+**Step 1:** Once the text is placed, create a Text Entry field by dragging from the Library to a space next to where the Test-taker will be expected to *fill the blank*.

 This creates a pop-up window showing the blank to be adjusted.
-In the default Question mode, no changes can be made to the blank, as the test-taker is expected to enter in the answer.
+In the default Question mode, no changes can be made to the blank, as the Test-taker is expected to enter in the answer.
 However, a correct answer will need to be selected and this is done in the Response mode.

 **Step 2:** Click Response in the pop-up header.